 Binge Eating Disorder is a recognised condition and an experienced professional will be able to offer support.
 Here are some of the different ways to can get help with BED.

 CBT is a form of psychotherapy that helps us understand how the way we think and behave impacts on how we feel emotionally.
 It focuses on supporting you to make positive changes to patterns of thought and behaviour to improve the way you feel.
 You can find out more about this here.

 Support from your GP

 Speaking to your GP can be a helpful first step for seeking support.
 Your GP may be able to inform you about treatment options and specialist eating disorder services in your area.
 Read more about speaking with your GP about mental health here.

+There are a number of self-help books available.
+When using self-help, it is important to consider the credibility of the information provided.
 One of the recommended CBT-based self-help books for BED is Overcoming Binge Eating by Christopher Fairburn.

 Specialist Support & Helplines

 BEAT is an eating disorder charity that offers helplines, advice and resources to help promote awareness and offer support.
 Support is available through BEAT if you are worried about someone with an eating disorder.

 The NHS have further information about eating disorders and the options for treatment and support.

 How we can Help